spw5235/student-tracker-back-end/README.md

-# A Counselor Notepad (formerly BOSS) data store API
+# Counselor Notepad (formerly BOSS) data store API

 An API to store notes and track students
 It allows users to CRUD on student notes.

-Link to the front-end documentation: https://spw5235.github.io/boss-project-front-end/ Link to the live application: https://spw5235.github.io/student-tracker-front-end/
+Link to the live application: [https://spw5235.github.io/boss-project-front-end/](https://spw5235.github.io/boss-project-front-end/).

+Link to the front-end repository: [https://github.com/spw5235/boss-project-front-end](https://github.com/spw5235/boss-project-front-end).

 ## ORM
 The relationship of this api is one to many.
 That is, one user can have many notes.
 For a visualization of this relationship, view the following link: https://goo.gl/S3jndc.